 - Excellence: we will pursue excellence in processes, people, and procedures.

-Meridian Behavioral Health Systems is a fully integrated behavioral health company formed in 2012 by experienced hospital operators and healthcare investors to take advantage of the current general shortage of psychiatric and behavioral health beds in the United States.
+Meridian Behavioral Health Systems is a fully integrated behavioral health company formed in 2012 by experienced hospital operators and healthcare investors to assist communities with the current general shortage of psychiatric and behavioral health beds in the United States.
 Meridian provides the full spectrum of behavioral health services for all populations including: inpatient psychiatry, residential treatment, partial hospitalization, substance abuse treatment and alternative educational programs.
 Meridian provides these services as owners or managers of facilities or units.

 - Human Responsibility - All individuals make mistakes and deserve a Second Chance.
 If you are in a position to help others it is your human responsibility to do so in a compassionate manner.